 Table 4 displays the standard errors of the copula parameters estimates.
-We present three standard error types: naïve, bootstrapped standard errors and corrected standard errors.
+We present three standard error types: naïve, bootstrapped standard errors, and corrected standard errors.
 Naïve standard errors are obtained from the matrix of the second derivatives of the likelihood function (Hessian).
-Bootstrapped standard errors are justified by Chen and Fan (2006) and Remillard (2010), and are retrieved from a bootstrapped simulation in tandem of the (uniform) empirical distributions.
-Under the assumption that the copula is constant over time, we perform an iid bootstrap to calculate standard errors: (i) we randomly draw with replacement in tandem from the matrix of standardized residuals; (ii) and estimate the dependence measures from the bootstrapped sample; (iii) the before mentioned procedure is repeated 1000 times t; (iv) finally, we calculate the standard errors of the parameters.
-Finally, corrected standard errors are obtained from a correction of the standard errors à la White as in Chen and Fan (2006).
-A closer look on the results for the Student's t copula reveals that the standard errors of the estimate are very similar for the alternative approaches.
+Bootstrapped standard errors are advocated by Chen et al. (2006) and Rémillard (2010), and are retrieved from a bootstrapped simulation in tandem of the (uniform) empirical distributions.
+Under the assumption that the copula is constant over time, we perform an i.i.d. bootstrap to calculate standard errors: (i) we randomly draw with replacement in tandem from the matrix of standardized residuals, (ii) and estimate the dependence measures from the bootstrapped sample; (iii) the before mentioned procedure is repeated 1000 times t; (iv) then, we calculate the standard errors of the parameters.
+Lastly, corrected standard errors are obtained from a correction of the standard errors à la White as in Chen et al. (2006).
+A closer look at the results for the Student's t copula reveals that the standard errors are very similar for the alternative approaches.